-Foreign currency risk
+• Foreign currency risk

 CCFC's cash flows involve Canadian funds received from Canadian donors that are sent to CCFC's countries of operation where foreign currencies are then used to complete program activities.
 Foreign currency risk arises as a result of the possibility of cash flows fluctuating because of changes in foreign exchange rates.
 CCFC manages the foreign currency risk through its foreign exchange forward contracts and as a result, CCFC's foreign exchange risk is considered to be low.
-In the current year, foreign exchange gains were \$227 (2015 - \$137).
+In the current year, foreign exchange losses were \$(262) (2017 - gain of \$112).

-Other price risk
+• Other price risk